-1 federal anti-discrimination law applicable to the covered entity; or 2 (4) other substantial injury to a person.
+2 (4) other substantial injury to a person.
 3 (c) At least thirty days prior to filing an action under this section, a written demand for 4 relief, identifying the claimant and reasonably describing the violation of the act relied upon and 5 the injury suffered, shall be mailed or delivered to the covered entity.
-Any covered entity 6 receiving such a demand for relief that, within thirty days of the mailing or delivery of the 7 demand for relief, makes a written tender of settlement which is rejected by the claimant may, in 8 any subsequent action, file the written tender and an affidavit concerning its rejection.
+Any covered entity receiving such a demand for relief that, within thirty days of the mailing or delivery of the 6 7 demand for relief, makes a written tender of settlement which is rejected by the claimant may, in 8 any subsequent action, file the written tender and an affidavit concerning its rejection.
 9 (d) If the court in any subsequent action finds for the claimant and also finds that the 10 relief tendered by the covered entity was reasonable in relation to the injury claimed by the 11 claimant, the claimant's relief shall be limited to the amount tendered.
 In all other cases, if the 12 court finds for the claimant, recovery shall be in the amount of actual damages.
-13 (e) If the court finds the violation of this [act] was a willful or knowing violation or that 14 the refusal to grant relief upon demand was made in bad faith with knowledge or reason to know 15 that the act or practice complained of violated this [act], the court may award up to three times 16 the actual damages.
-17 Comment 18 19 20 21 22 23 The private right of action is structured to permit claims for damages only if the controller or processor has knowingly engaged in a prohibited data practice or in an incompatible data practice that has been clearly defined as such.
+13 (e) If the court finds the violation of this [act] was a willful or knowing violation or that 14 the refusal to grant relief upon demand was made in bad faith with knowledge or reason to know that the act or practice complained of violated this [act], the court may award up to three times 15 16 the actual damages.
+17 Comment 18 19 The private right of action is structured to permit claims for damages only if the federal anti-discrimination law applicable to the covered entity; or

+Commented [JH69]: This is very different than a Rule 68 offer of judgment and creates an incentive to litigate desite a controller or processor has knowingly engaged in a prohibited data practice or in an incompatible data practice that has been clearly defined as such.
 This ensures that there will be clarity in the law before a company will face significant liability risk.
-24 SECTION 17.
-UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 25 applying and construing this uniform act, consideration must be given to the need to promote 26 uniformity of the law with respect to its subject matter among states that enact it.